jotaen/klog/Specification.md

 The *tag value* MAY be surrounded by a pair of matching quotes, which MUST either be `"` (RECOMMENDED) or `'`.
-- If the *tag value* is quoted, it MAY contain any character except for the quote character itself, or a “newline”.
+- If the *tag value* is quoted, it MAY contain any character except for the respective quote character itself, or a “newline”.
   In case no matching closing quote appears on the same line, the *tag value* MUST be treated as absent.